amnuts/opcache-gui/README.md

 If you're able and would like to sponsor this work in some way, then that would be super awesome :heart:.
 You can do that through the [GitHub Sponsorship](https://github.com/sponsors/amnuts) page.

 Alternatively, if you'd just like to give me a [shout-out on X (aka, Twitter)](https://twitter.com/acollington) to say you use it, then that'd be awesome, too!
-(Any one else miss postcardware?)
+(Anyone else miss postcardware?)

+## Sponsor shoutout

+Many thanks to Miraç KAÇMAZ (@mirackacmazcom) for doing monthly sponsorship – it was sincerely appreciated!
+I was utterly remiss in not thanking you sooner and putting your name up here, sorry!

 ## Using the opcache-gui